yamazakidaisuke/BmapQuery/README.md

 **Note:** BmapQuery is by default installed in the `js` folder.
 You can place the files in whichever you want though.
+Operation check with index.html.

 ## Checking Your Installation